timeplus-io/docs/docs/public-beta-2.md

 # Public Beta 2

-We are thrilled to launch the next phase of public beta of Timeplus cloud release.
+We are thrilled to launch the next phase of the public beta of Timeplus cloud release.
 Compared to our [Public Beta 1](public-beta-1), most of the backend and frontend changes are incremental enhancements, except the entry point is changed from https://beta.timeplus.cloud to https://us.timeplus.cloud

 We will update the beta version from time to time and list key enhancements in this page.